chonton/vault-jca/README.md

 # JCA for VAULT

 [Java Cryptography Architecture](https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html)
 provides a way to plug a cryptography provider without modifying the client code.
-The client will need to configure for its use.
+The client needs to register the provider for it to be available through the Security apis.

-This security provider leverages
+This provider leverages
 [Vault's transit secrets](https://developer.hashicorp.com/vault/docs/v1.11.x/secrets/transit)
 for implementing KeyStore, KeyPairGenerator, and Signature algorithms.